josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 <CalloutPlusQuote>

-To the extent I'm on WP Engine's side, it's not because of any sense of loyalty to the company or to the remaining good people I know there; it's because I believe what Matt's doing is deeply wrong.
+To the extent I'm on WP Engine's side, it's not because of any sense of loyalty to the company or to the remaining good people I know there; it's because I believe what Matt's doing is deeply wrong and foolishly destructive.

 </CalloutPlusQuote>

 I'll also go on record as saying I got pretty far in the interview process at Automattic once, a few years back.
 And, since we're being honest, it was the absolute _worst_ interview process I've ever taken part of as a web professional (though the people themselves were lovely).
 But that alone ain't gonna get a post out of me.
 I'm not wasting my time and yours just to gripe about an interview I chose to drop out of over three years ago.
 Just thought it merited a mention.

+Ok, so I'm not a huge fan of either party.

 I _am_, however, somebody who still cares deeply about WordPress.
 It's what gave me my start, and I still recommend it to a lot of people when they ask me what system might best suit their needs.